benc-uk/armview-vscode/README.md

 - Resolving names & other properties for resources is attempted, but due to programmatic way these are generally defined with ARM functions and expressions, full name resolution is not always possible
 - Templates using the loop functions `copy` & `copyIndex` to create multiple resources will not be rendered correctly due to limitations on evaluating the dynamic iterative state of the template

-## Running/Debugging Locally
+# Running/Debugging Locally

-- Open this example in VS Code 1.25+
+- Clone/fork repo and open project in VS Code 1.25+
 - `npm install`
 - `npm run watch` or `npm run compile`
 - `F5` to start debugging